KiarieLinus/CountriesApp/README.md

 - Theming: Improve on the theming to make the mode change cleaner
 - List Filtering: Add the functions to filter the list by continent and time zone
 - Search Feature: Add function for the country list search feature
+- Map: Add a map of the country in the detail screen

 ## Challenges